Languages of Singapore: Language-specific societies

 Chinese clan associations play a role in maintaining the non-standard Chinese varieties.
 In the past, they provided support to migrant Chinese, based on the province they originated.
 Today, they provide a place for people who speak the same variety to gather and interact.
 For example, the Hokkien Huay Kuan holds classes for performing arts, calligraphy, and Hokkien Chinese.
-They also organize the biennial Hokkien Festival, which aims to promote Hokkien customs and culture.
+They also organise the biennial Hokkien Festival, which aims to promote Hokkien customs and culture.
 With such efforts, perhaps non-standard Chinese varieties in Singapore will be better equipped to resist erosion.

 Apart from the efforts to maintain local Chinese varieties, the Eurasian Association holds Kristang classes for people who are interested in learning Kristang.
 In this way, it hopes to preserve what it perceives to be a unique part of the Eurasian heritage in Singapore.